janjovellanos/vituity/README.md

 Data Insertion and Manipulation: Patient data has been extracted from text files and appended to the correct datasets.
 Additional columns, such as date_of_service and patient_name, have been added as requested.

-Report: A report file, state_total_bill.txt, lists the total bill amount for each state.
-The sum of the total bill amount is included as a new row.
+Report: A report file, `state_total_bill.txt`, lists the total bill amount for each state and the sum of the total bill amount is included as a new row.

 ## Bonus (Database Support)